ZWCR7/Supplementary-Material-for-BiRS/README.md

 - The R scripts ***Weak-dependence/Describe*** and ***Weak-dependence/Describe_Decay*** contain the code for generating description information of the detection results under Weak-dependence covariance structure.
 (The RDATA file need to generate using the previous 4 detection functions and the RDATA file ***Mulist_NDi, i = 1, ..., 5*** is the same as the file ***Mulisti, i = 16, ..., 20***)
 - The R scripts ***Weak-dependence/Organize*** and ***Weak-dependence/Organize_Decay*** contain the code for generating figures of the detection results under Weak-dependence covariance structure
 - The R script ***Speed-Test*** contains the code for calculating computational times of BiRS-DCF, DCF-SCAN and Q-SCAN
-- The directory *Figures* contains the main figures under Weak dependence setting present in main paper and SI Appendix

 3. Directory *Application_Code* contains the main functions for quality control and performing GWAS on UK Biobank data.
 Specifically,
 - The R scripts ***CTtraits*** and ***covariate*** generate samples and covariates we needed from the main dataset of UK Biobank.